1106 Massachusetts Ave NW

 Amenities

-The Capitol Hill Flats boasts this newly renovated studio apartmenta wonderful combination of historic elegance, modern updates and amenities, and a highly sought after Capitol Hill location.
-Comprised of a well sized third floor suite, this studio is cozy and flooded with sunlight, with a lovely view of the neighborhood.
-This tastefully decorated apartment is fully furnished.
-The open plan kitchen and living space features hipster-esque exposed brick walls, high ceilings, hardwood floors, a buttery leather armchair, and a flatscreen HDTV.
+This newly renovated apartment is the perfect combination of historic elegance, modern updates and amenities, and a highly sought after Capitol Hill location.
+Comprised of a large, second level suite, this apartment is spacious and flooded with sunlightnot to mention its pleasant views of the neighborhood.
+The open plan kitchen and living room features hipster-esque exposed brick walls, high ceilings, hardwood floors, a flat screen HDTV, and a sleeper sofa covered in cozy throw pillows and blankets.
 The updated kitchen comes complete with all-new stainless steel appliances and cookware and dishes to make you feel right at home.
-This studio offers a comfortable queen sized bed and a spotlessly clean full bath, including a shower and bathtub.
-A desk is placed conveniently between two high windows, allowing you to bring your work home with you or use your laptop to surf the Internet.
-The studio also features a well sized closet unit to fit all of your clothing, shoes, and luggage.
-Cable and high speed Internet access are included, so your home can double as a space for work and relaxation.
-This apartment is perfect for the busy professional looking to rent on a month to month basis.
-You have free access to a full size washer / dryer unit in the basement of the Flats.
+An eating area doubles as a workspace, where high windows offer you a lovely view of the gorgeous Capitol Hill neighborhood.
+The light-filled bedroom offers a comfortable queen sized bed, a large flatscreen HDTV, and a desk, for when you need to get down to business.
+The bedroom features a well-sized closet to fit all of your clothing, shoes, and luggage, right across from a spotlessly clean full bath.
+Cable and high speed Internet access are included, so your home can double as a space for work as well as relaxation.
+The unit includes your own full sized washer and dryer.
 An outdoor brick patio is also available for you to enjoy the sunny spring and summer days in DC.